kevin-albert/kevin-albert.github.io/_posts/2014-08-29-cuda-mergesort.md

 categories: things stuff
 ---

 I’ve been messing with [CUDA](http://www.nvidia.com/object/cuda_home_new.html "CUDA") recently.
-If you don’t know, CUDA is a programming model / SDK designed for using your NVIDIA graphics card for parallel computation.
+If you don’t know, CUDA is the programming toolchain designed for using NVIDIA graphics cards for parallel computation.
+You write host and device code in C++, and use provided functions for moving memory around and invoking GPU kernels.

 To get started, I first downloaded their SDK and compiled some of their samples.
-Then wrote some completely arbitrary programs and got them to compile.
+Then wrote some completely trivial programs and got them to compile.
 Next, I decided to try and use CUDA to speed up an actual algorithm, so I chose sorting.

 ## Algorithm

 I chose to try and parallelize a simple bottom-up mergesort.
-The implementation is quite simple:
+The implementation is simple:

 1. Start with two lists: Your input array, and a temp array that’s the same size.
 2. Define a width, starting at 2.
 During each step, width gets multiplied by 2.